klauspost/InterviewAssignment/README.md

 For more information on the format, see https://github.com/satyrius/gonx#format

 The following fields are recognized and extracted:

  * `remote_addr`: Remote address of the requestor.
 This can be either a hostname, or an IP address.
  * `uri`: The requested URI without hostname.
  * `method`: The request method. `GET`, `PUT`, etc.
  * `protocol`: The request protocol. `HTTP/1.1`, etc.
  * `time_local`:  The local server time.
 The time must be parseable with the `-timeformat`.
  * `status`: The server status reply code.
  * `size`: Size of the reply in bytes.
 Can be '-' on bodyless replies.

 ## elasticsearch model

-Data is stored in `request-yyyy.mm.dd` indexes, with one index per day, similar to Logstash/Heka and similar tools.
+Data is stored in `requests-yyyy.mm.dd` indexes, with one index per day, similar to Logstash/Heka and similar tools.

 When possible, the data is enriched with geolocation, country, local time.